Clubs & Activities

 Dreamland Villa Retirement Community (DVRC) is a non-profit corporation.
 It maintains the common properties in Dreamland Villa and maintains the 55+ age-restricted status the community has.
 Prior to 2017 it was called the Dreamland Villa Community Club.

-is the primary source of income for DVRC.
-It used to be referred to as "Club Membership".
-The voluntary fee is desired/requested on each person living at a residence.
+Annual Fee is the primary source of income for DVRC.
+The non-mandatory fee is requested for each person living at a residence.
 A "Kee Card" is provided to each person paying the annual fee.
 It provides access to DVRC community properties including: pools; activity rooms; and Read hall.
 The kee card permits attendance at board study sessions and meetings and voting.
 The Annual meeting in January and specially called meetings are open to all DVRC members.
-Additional Information

 Site empowered by